-1 (ii) The tenants in a unit described in subsection (C)(i) shall have a one- 2 time option at any time to opt the unit out of subsection (C), and thereby subject the unit going forward 3 to such rent controls and use restrictions as may apply under the applicable LIHTC and/or Bond 4 regulatory agreement(s).
-All tenants residing in the unit at the time of the opt-out must consent to the 5 opt-out in writing, on a form prepared by the Rent Board, that advises the tenants of the requirements 6 under subsection (C) and that opt-outs may not be withdrawn.
-Once an opt-out has occurred in a unit, 7 subsection (C) will not apply to that unit and the unit will be exempt from Chapter 37 for the remaining 8 duration of the applicable regulatory agreement(s).
-9 (iii) This exception for tenant-occupied units subject to LIHTC and/or Bond 10 regulatory agreements is not intended to affect the application of Section $37.2(r)(4)$ to units w Where 11 the rent is otherwisenot controlled or regulated by any use restrictions imposed by the City and 12 County of San Francisco, the Office of Community Investment and InfrastructureSan Francisco 13 Redevelopment Agency , the Housing Authority of the City and County of San Francisco , the State of 14 California Office Department of Housing and Community Development, or the United States 15 Department of Housing and Urban Development.
-16 (iv) Nothing in this S{subs} ection 37.2(r)(4)(C) precludes a landlord from 17 seeking an exemption from rent regulation on the basis of substantial rehabilitation under 18 Section 37.3(g).
-19 This Section 37.2(r)(4)(C) definition of "rental unit" shall apply to any unit where the 20 qualifying tenant (see Section 37.2(r)(4)(C)(i)) is in possession of the unit on or after the effective date 21 of this ordinance (Ord.
-No. 281-06), including but not limited to any unit where the tenant has been 22 served with a notice to quit but has not vacated the unit and there is no final judgment against the 23 tenant for possession of the unit as of the effective date of this ordinance (Ord.
+1 Board File No. 230770 shall be equal to the rent that was in effect as of the date the recording plus any 2 annual rent increases that may have been allowed under Sections 37.3(a)(1)-(2); and, 3 (ii) The tenants in a unit described in subsection (C)(i) shall have a one- 4 time option at any time to opt the unit out of subsection (C), and thereby subject the unit going forward 5 to such rent controls and use restrictions as may apply under the applicable LIHTC and/or Bond 6 regulatory agreement(s).
+All tenants residing in the unit at the time of the opt-out must consent to the 7 opt-out in writing, on a form prepared by the Rent Board, that advises the tenants of the requirements 8 under subsection (C) and that opt-outs may not be withdrawn.
+Once an opt-out has occurred in a unit, 9 subsection (C) will not apply to that unit and the unit will be exempt from Chapter 37 for the remaining 10 duration of the applicable regulatory agreement(s).
+11 (iii) This exception for tenant-occupied units subject to LIHTC and/or Bond 12 regulatory agreements is not intended to affect the application of Section $37.2(r)(4)$ to units w Where 13 the rent is otherwisenot controlled or regulated by any use restrictions imposed by the City and 14 County of San Francisco, the Office of Community Investment and InfrastructureSan Francisco 15 Redevelopment Agency, the Housing Authority of the City and County of San Francisco, the State of 16 California Office Department of Housing and Community Development, or the United States 17 Department of Housing and Urban Development.
+18 (iv) Nothing in this $\frac{Ssubs}{2}$ ection 37.2(r)(4)(C) precludes a landlord from 19 seeking an exemption from rent regulation on the basis of substantial rehabilitation under 20 Section 37.3(g).
+21 This Section 37.2(r)(4)(C) definition of "rental unit" shall apply to any unit where the 22 qualifying tenant (see Section 37.2(r)(4)(C)(i)) is in possession of the unit on or after the effective date 23 of this ordinance (Ord.
+No. 281-06), including but not limited to any unit where the tenant has been 24 served with a notice to quit but has not vacated the unit and there is no final judgment against the 25 tenant for possession of the unit as of the effective date of this ordinance (Ord.
 No. 281-06).
-24 25